moq-wg/moq-transport/draft-lcurley-warp.md

 timestamp:

-: The presentation timestamp in milliseconds for the first frame/sample in the segment.
+: The presentation timestamp in milliseconds for the first frame/sample in the next segment.
 This timestamp MUST be used when it does not match the timestamp in the media container.

 ## priority {#message-priority}